 Mark Huntley-James entered Hell of a Deal, the first book of the Demon Trader series into SPFBO and got sorted into Kitty G‘s group.
-You can check the book out by clicking on the cover which will lead you to its Amazon page:

 You can keep updated on our progress and all of our content on my SPFBO 5 page!